KittyGiraudel/site/_posts/2020-03-15-account-handling-with-cypress.md

 }
 ```

+{% info %}
-> Note that `JSON.stringify` does not guarantee key order, which means two identical objects with keys in a different order will not be stringified the same way.
+Note that `JSON.stringify` does not guarantee key order, which means two identical objects with keys in a different order will not be stringified the same way.
 We use a lib that ensures key sorting to prevent that problem.
+{% endinfo %}

 We can now start our tests with a single call to `getAccount` passing the `cache: true` option when possible so we retrieve accounts from local cache if available, or create and cache them otherwise.